jedisct1/libsodium-doc/helpers/README.md

 This function returns `1` is the `nlen` bytes vector pointed by `n` contains only zeros.
 It returns `0` if non-zero bits are found.

+It evaluates in constant time for a given length.